jhsu79/chefskiss/README.md

 ##Getting Started:
 ###How Do I Use Chef's Kiss?
 1. Click on this link to acces the app: [A Chef's Kiss](https://thechefskiss.netlify.app/)
-2. Enter a location you'd like to explore.
+2. Enter a location (neighborhood, city, state, country) you'd like to explore.
 3. Click Search.
 This will populate list of 5 restaurants based on your search criteria.
 4. Select a restaurant you'd like to save to 'Your Restaurants'.
 5. On the home page, you can view all the details about the restaurants you've saved.